KLH Model Five Review

 In addition to the terminal, at the rear we find a switch for attenuation of frequencies above 400 Hz.
 Interestingly, the neutral position is not “Mid”, but “Hi”

-The recommended power range is 20 to 200 W, and we tested them in combination with Cambridge Audio’s CXA60 amplifiers (60 W per channel, class AB) and EVO 75 (75 W per channel, class D) – in both cases, we had the impression that there are no difficulties in controlling KLH speakers.
+The recommended power range for the KLH Model Five speakers is 20 to 200 W. I tested them with Cambridge Audio’s CXA60 amplifiers (60 W per channel, class AB) and EVO 75 (75 W per channel, class D).
+In both cases, I felt there were no difficulties in controlling the KLH speakers.

-Although they do not have bass reflex openings, it is not advisable to stick KLH speakers against the wall, because they produce extremely loud and powerful sounds.
-Fortunately, they don’t even need an abnormal amount of space – it will be enough to move them about eighty centimeters away from the wall.
-The left and right channels should be about two meters apart, and they should be rotated very slightly, just enough so that the front units are directed toward your ears.
+Although they don’t have bass reflex openings, you shouldn’t place the KLH speakers against the wall because they produce extremely loud and powerful sounds.
+Fortunately, they don’t need a lot of space; moving them about eighty centimeters away from the wall is enough.
+The left and right channels should be about two meters apart and slightly angled so that the front units are directed toward your ears.

-As already mentioned, the Model Five speakers produce a large and unusually wide sound, which can certainly fill even larger rooms.
-In such a grandiose sound image, information about the arrangement of vocals and individual instruments is completely retained, and with unprecedented ease, one gets the feeling that the sound does not come from the boxes, but that it originates in the space between them.
+As I mentioned earlier, the Model Five speakers produce a large and unusually wide sound that can fill even larger rooms.
+In this grandiose soundscape, the arrangement of vocals and individual instruments remains completely clear.
+It gives the feeling that the sound doesn’t come from the speakers but originates in the space between them.

 KLH Model Five